 You can find the maximum load capacity in the "TECHNICAL INFORMATION" section in this Manual.
-It is also shown on the builder's plate affixed to the hull.
-Please note that the maximum load capacity includes the weight of all people onboard, outboard engine, provisions, personal effects, and additional equipment, excluding the weight of the contents of the fixed tanks when full.
+It is also shown on the manufacturer's plate affixed to the hull.
+Please note that the maximum load capacity includes the weight of all people onboard, outboard engine, provisions, personal effects, and additional equipment.
 Note that excess and unevenly distributed load within the boat can create unstable steering conditions and even loss of control.